shivamkumar05/to_do/README.md

 Welcome to ToDos, a Flutter project for managing your tasks efficiently.

+## Project Overview

+ToDos is a cross-platform mobile application developed using Flutter, a UI toolkit by Google.
+The app provides a simple and intuitive interface to help users organize their tasks effectively.
+With features like adding tasks, marking tasks as done, deleting tasks, and searching for tasks, ToDos aims to streamline the task management process.

 ## Table of Contents
 - [Features](#features)
 - [Getting Started](#getting-started)